 Hypertension and cardiovascular disease increase clot risk

 Clotting disorders are more prevalent in those with cardiovascular disease, metabolic syndrome and diabetic acidosis.
 These metabolic issues are also strongly associated with chronic magnesium deficiency.
 Research shows consistently that low magnesium status in platelets of “those with excess adiposity, insulin resistance, diabetes mellitus type I and II, and hypertension, accounts for hypercoagulability in these patients.”
-2
+2 These conditions are also associated with acidic pH, starving the cells of enough oxygen for proper respiration and metabolism.

 According to a new study in the Open Heart Journal 2020, “Hyperinsulinaemia decreases cholesterol sulfurylation to cholesterol sulfate, as low vitamin D regulation due to magnesium depletion and/or vitamin D sequestration and/or diminished activation capacity decreases sulfotransferase enzyme SULT2B1b activity, consequently decreasing plasma membrane negative charge between red blood cells, platelets and endothelial cells, thus increasing agglutination and thrombosis.”3